oubiwann/vim-blackboard-sublime-theme/README.md

 ## About

-VimBlackboard is a simple theme based on Blackboard (as one might imagine).
+The syntax highlighting in VimBlackboard is based on Blackboard (as one might imagine), but with many of colors changed to resemble the default Vim colors used on dark terminals in various Linux distros from the late 90s and early 00s.

-Blackboard, in turn, is mostly derived from [Flatland](https://github.com/thinkpixellab/flatland), the right place to start for any custom theme development for Sublime.
-Thanks Flatland!
+The widget theme is derived from [Soda Dark] (https://github.com/buymeasoda/soda-theme).

 ## Installation
 Blackboard is a Sublime package.
 To install it: